About this course:

 Pharmacological Treatment

-The 2018 ASH guidelines do not specify which medication is preferred for VTE treatment but instead give guidelines regarding the groups of medications available.
+The 2018 (reviewed in 2022) ASH guidelines do not specify which medication is preferred for VTE treatment but instead give guidelines regarding the groups of medications available.
 All patients on anticoagulants should receive additional supplementary patient education.
 The ASH recommends against the use of a daily lottery to improve medication adherence, as evidence has not shown them to be effective.
 Instead, the ASH recommends ensuring access to providers across the care continuum, including team-based care, and reducing barriers to obtaining medications, such as costs.
-In addition, the ASH recommends using health information technology to improve communication and medication adherence (Witt et al., 2018)
+In addition, the ASH recommends using health information technology to improve communication and medication adherence (Witt et al., 2018).

 Renal Failure